Stopping Unintended Weight Loss in Elderly

 If unintended weight loss starts, make sure that high calories foods are provided to stop the loss and save muscle!
-You can learn more at High Calories Smoothies: Stopping Unintended Weight Loss in Older Adults and High Calorie Smoothies for Weight Gains.
+You can learn more at Preventing Unintentional Weight Loss in Older Adults and High Calorie Smoothies for Weight Gains.

 You can also snag a free copy of my High Calorie Shakes handout at RD2RD Marketplace.
 I also have a High Calorie Foods SERIES with a high calorie foods list, grocery list, and meal planner.
-These resources are intended to help stop unintended weight loss in older adults.
+These resources can help stop unintended weight loss in older adults.

 And finally, you can purchase the High Calorie SHAKES e-Cookbook for recipes and ideas to STOP unintended weight loss!